pragya-saxena640/Titanic_Classification_Project_Stempeers/README.md

 - In my project, I built 3 models, which were logistic regression, decision tree, and random forest
 - I uttilized the sci-kit learn classifier for the titanic data classification
 - We have used the module Pandas for data analysis
-- The goal for this project was to determine if the ML model i built can accuratlty predict whether the passnegers would surive or not
+- The goal for this project was to determine if the ML model I built can accuratlty predict whether the passnegers would surive or not

 # Data preparation